Laura Doering

 As part of my Economic Sociology PhD course, a fantastic set of sociologists joined remotely to talk about their recent work.
 Many of these researchers generously allowed us to record these conversations.
 In their interviews, they talk about the questions that motivate them, discuss the data challenges they faced, and get real about the review process.
 I hope it's a useful resource for other instructors and grad students.

-Click here for a copy of the syllabus (or the 2018 syllabus) and here for the accompanying cinematic syllabus, created by former Toronto grad student, now Assistant Professor at UPenn, Leo Pongeluppe.
+Here is a copy of the syllabus and here is the accompanying cinematic syllabus, created by former Toronto grad student, now Assistant Professor at UPenn, Leo Pongeluppe.

 NOAH ASKIN